ClaireRoberts1403/MilestoneProject3LetsBake/README.md

 haven't fixed this issues and fixing the bug of "ValueError: you must specify a URI".
 Still caused the app to crash.
 With an error code h10.
 Due to the sheer amount of time I have already spent trying to fix these issues and on this project as a whole.
 The final product I submit is no where near what I know is needed or what I wanted to hand in yet after a weeks extension, and hitting wall after wall I feel like I have to just accept defeat and move on.
+With the help of tutor support I am connected to Heroku.
+The fix was due to putting the mongodb url in the env.py file the config vars where not complete.

 ## Deployment